visual-framework/vf-core/components/vf-summary-container/README.md

 ## About

+An arrangement of `vf-summary` in a three-column container.

 ## Install

 This component is distributed with npm.
 After [installing npm](https://www.npmjs.com/get-npm), you can install the `vf-summary-container` with this command.